aysunrhn/snakemake-tutorial/snakemake_101.md

 - It has an active user and developer base.

 ### Why not Airflow?
 Airflow has become the go-to tool for building data pipelines, it has started in Airbnb and was later adopted by the Apache project.
 Being backed by the Apache project, and a growing community of contributors, it's the most popular workflow manager in software engineering.

+Pros:
+- The most popular choice of workflow management system in software engineering
+- Has a bigger community support and hence more detailed tutorials and documentation
+- More rich in features, especially enterprise integrations for industry
+- More production friendly

+Cons:
+- Has a complex infrastructure and a more steep learning curve
+- More difficult to share pipelines between different environments
+- Lacks native support for conda
+- Has a more convoluted approach to parallel computation
+- Limited support for basic cluster operations and cloud computing, except for Google Cloud and Astronomer

 Compared to Snakemake, it has a more complex syntax and architecture, and hence a steeper learning curve.
 Since workflows in Airflow are more complex in infrastructure, they are also more difficult to share between different environments.
 Unlike Snakemake, Airflow has limited support for running on HPC, or conda integration.

 ## Useful links